 - Preheat oven to 325 degrees F. In a small saucepan, whisk the butter over medium heat until it turns golden brown and has a nutty aroma.
 Careful, don't let the butter burn.
 Remove from heat as soon as it's golden and place the pan on a cool surface.

 - Once the browned butter has cooled, transfer to a mixing bowl and combine with the oil, brown sugar and eggs.
-Whisk till well combined.
+Whisk until well combined.

 - In a medium mixing bowl, combine the flour, baking powder, baking soda and salt.
 Combine thoroughly with a whisk.